 Regional and national competitions.
 Demonstrate your expertise at the Wisconsin SHRM Student Conference and HR Games Competition, events HR students regularly participate in and win awards at.
 These competitions are excellent ways to meet other HR professionals and sharpen your presentation, negotiation, demonstration, and problem-solving skills.

 Internship opportunities.
-Management students are highly encouraged to participate in internships — some of which even count for credit.
-Through internships, human resource management students have assisted in things like conducting interviews and reference checks for prospective employees; creating salary surveys; and developing HR policy manuals, salary structure and employee training programs.
+UWEC students are highly encouraged to participate in internships — some of which even count for credit.
+Through internships, human resources students have assisted in things like conducting interviews and reference checks for prospective employees; creating salary surveys; and developing HR policy manuals, salary structure and employee training programs.

 Opportunities to work with local businesses.
 Through coursework and student organizations, you’ll have opportunities to meet and work with potential mentors and employers.
 These experiences can help you get your foot in the door at places where you might be interested in working.